snoyberg/yesoddocs/web-routes-quasi/syntax.markdown

 For the first three types of pieces, the remaining characters in the piece are completely ignored.
 So in the second line, "entry" is completely ignored.
 In the third line, you'll see that we have two static pieces, a string piece and an integer piece.

 In all of the lines above, the second column gives the name of the constructor.
-Let's say that we decided to call the datatype for this site BlogRoutes [see the usage section]($root/web-routes-quasi/usage.html); this would result in a datatype:
+Let's say that we decided to call the datatype for this site BlogRoutes ([see the usage section]($root/web-routes-quasi/usage.html)); this would result in a datatype:

     data BlogRoutes = Home
                     | Entry String